mikemikula/resume-builder-public/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request
+6. Share a video and details on what's changed!

 ### Development Guidelines